Four ways the Fed’s interest rate hike could affect you

 Any slowdown in economic activity resulting from the Fed’s rate hike is likely to keep stock prices under pressure, particularly for highflying tech companies.

 “The Federal Reserve’s words are very powerful,” Sahm said.
-“They can tell us they intend to raise interest rates and that’s enough to move markets.”
+“They can tell us they intend to raise interest rates, and that’s enough to move markets.”

 Growing geopolitical unrest will also have ripple effects: Russia’s invasion of Ukraine has weighed on stocks, wiping out about $12 trillion worth of wealth in recent weeks, according to Danielle DiMartino Booth, chief executive of Quill Intelligence and a former adviser to the Dallas Fed.